 The information below I give to new clients at the start of the work.
 I have uploaded it here for the convenience of my existing clients and for any potential clients to view.
 It includes important information about data storage and confidentiality, as well as information about how I work – session times, cancellations, holidays, payment of fees.

-Sessions: Usually you will come once a week for a 50 mins psychotherapy/counselling session.
+Sessions: Usually you will have a counselling/psychotherapy session once a week for 50 mins.
 Once your day and time has been agreed, that day/time is reserved for you each week.
+This also applies to online sessions.

 Records: I take some notes about our sessions.
 These include mostly information about the dates we met, the topics covered and anything we have agreed.
 I may need to refer back to these notes as our work progresses over time.
 To protect confidentiality, I never include your full name in my notes.
 My notes are stored securely.
 I will keep them for the duration of our work together, and afterwards for up to 6yrs as required by law.
 Please ask, if at any time, you wish to see your session notes.